My Simple Skincare Routine

 I used to pay a lot for Shiseido or Clarins creams, but I quickly realized that the brand is not important.
 What matters is what is inside the bottle.

-Amazingly, once you start paying attention to ingredients, you save money and you significantly improve your skin.
+Amazingly, once you start paying attention to ingredients, you both save money, and you improve your skin.